shaneweisz/KnapsackProblem-EvolutionaryAlgorithms/README.md

 * <em>Chromosome</em> –
     Defines a chromosome that will form part of the population in the genetic algorithm.
 Each chromosome encodes a given knapsack configuration - i.e. which items are chosen for the knapsack and which are not.
+This is where the Crossover and Mutation operations are defined.

 * <em>Population</em> –
     Class for the population of chromosomes that evolves as part of the genetic algorithm.
+This is where Roulette-Wheel Selection and Tournament Selection are defined.

 * <em>GeneticAlgorithm</em> –
     Used for running a genetic algorithm solution to the knapsack problem,